thinktanktom/face_align_1/README.md

 # Fin

-The second part of this project which includes further alignment of the resultant image will be coming soon.
+The second part of this project can be found [here](https://github.com/CodeSaint98/face-align-2).
 I will also dockerize both parts so that you can sample them without much hassle.